Metamorpho: Fictional character biography

 Issues #16–17 were intended to show a new direction for the series, with Sapphire marrying a man named Wally Bannister and Metamorpho joining a mysterious Mr. Shadow to deal with an immortal queen.
 Bent on world conquest, the queen (an exact lookalike of Sapphire) marries Metamorpho.
 She later steps outside her mystic city and instantly ages 2,000 years.
 When Wally Bannister is murdered by Algon (a metamorph who has lived for centuries in a depowered state), Metamorpho is framed.
 Instead of coming to his defense against the false accusations, Metamorpho's colleague Mr. Shadow comes forth as an enemy.
 It is revealed that Mr. Shadow was attempting to enslave Metamorpho all along.
-Metamorpho is tried and convicted by a jury of rabble and is then executed by absolute zero, the first of what will become a series of multiple if temporary deaths.
+Metamorpho is tried and convicted by a jury of rabble and is then executed.

-Element Girl revives Metamorpho, and Algon, the real murderer, is killed by molten lava minerals in an attempt to regain his burned-out powers.
-It is later learned that Mr. Bannister's murder was actually engineered by the villainous Prosecutor, who is then killed by an insectoid villain in a cocoon.
+Element Girl revives Metamorpho, and Algon, the real murderer, is killed by molten lava in an attempt to regain his burned-out powers.
+It is later learned that Mr. Bannister's murder was engineered by the villainous Prosecutor, who is then killed by an insectoid villain.
 At this point, issue #17 ends, and the story is never continued.

 Metamorpho reappears years later in The Brave and the Bold #101 (April–May 1972).
-It is revealed that Metamorpho had spent the period after the end of his own series immersed in a painful chemical bath concocted by Stagg in an attempt to cure his condition.
-Stagg retrieves him from this "cure" too early because he needs Mason to save his endangered daughter Sapphire.
-Metamorpho stars in a new backup series beginning in Action #413 (June 1972).
-There is no reference in this revival series to the events or characters of his previous two issues.
+It is revealed that Metamorpho had spent the period after the end of his own series immersed in a chemical bath concocted by Stagg in an attempt to cure his condition.
+Stagg retrieves him from this "cure" early because he needs Mason to save Sapphire.
+Metamorpho stars in a new backup series beginning in Action Comics #413 (June 1972).
+There is no reference in this revival series to the events or characters of the last two issues of his previous series.

 Urania Blackwell, unreferenced since the end of the regular series, is later revealed to have ended her partnership with Metamorpho when her unrequited attraction to him became too much for her.
-Blackwell's powers are removed at her own request by Ra, resulting in her death; the episode, in Neil Gaiman's Sandman, involves Death.
+Blackwell's powers are removed at her own request by Ra, resulting in her death; the episode, in Neil Gaiman's Sandman, involves Death of the Endless.
 Death mentions Algon's death in passing, trying to convince Blackwell that she will not live forever.